tsasser05/Embedded-Rust-Learning-Resources/README.md

 # Embedded-Rust-Learning-Resources

 Embedded Rust is a new phenomenon at the time of this writing.
 Fortunately, for those who want to learn how to do it, ample resources are available.
 This page will serve as a basic aggregation point for learning how to do embedded programming with Rust.

 I currently have a NUCLEO-f030R8 board.
 I will be getting a bbc micro:bit v2 soon.
+I will focus first upon the NUCLEO-f030R8 board and then work with the micro:bit board per the Rust documentation.

 ## Embedded Rust for NUCLEO-f030R8